allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 ## Log Hyperparameters

 For full reproducibility, it's paramount to save Hyperparameters for each experiment.
-Since Hyperparameters can have substantial impact on Model performance, saving and comparing these between experiments is sometimes the key to understand model behavior.
+Since Hyperparameters can have substantial impact on Model performance, saving and comparing these between experiments is sometimes the key to understanding model behavior.

 ClearML supports logging `argparse` module arguments out of the box, so once ClearML is integrated into the code, it automatically logs all parameters provided to the argument parser.